hdrover/sing-box-drover/README.md

 2. Download the official sing-box for Windows from the upstream project:
    <https://github.com/SagerNet/sing-box/releases>
-   Choose an archive whose file name contains `windows-amd64`.
+   Choose the archive with `windows-amd64` in the filename.

 3. Place files
     - Put `sing-box-drover.exe` (and its config file from the archive) into any folder.
     - Put `sing-box.exe` into the same folder, or specify another folder via `sb-dir` (see below).
     - Prepare your sing-box JSON config file and point the program to it.

 After that, run `sing-box-drover.exe`.
-A tray icon should appear; from there you can toggle the system proxy and switch outbounds.
+A tray icon should appear.

-## Autostart

-sing-box-drover does not have built-in autostart management.

-If you want the program to start automatically with Windows:

-1. Press **Win + R**.
-2. Enter `shell:startup` and press **Enter**.
-3. In the opened folder, create a shortcut to `sing-box-drover.exe`.

-Windows will then launch sing-box-drover automatically for the current user at logon.

 ## sing-box configuration requirements